closmarfer/ddd-users-net-core/README.md

-# DDD users made using C# and .NET Core
+# DDD users microservice made using C# and .NET Core

 ## Run: